Chemical submission assaults in France: an imminent government task force

 - Facilitating legal procedures.

-- Strengthening prevention in party environments.
+- Strengthening prevention in festive environments.

 A collective fight to end impunity